osnr/horrifying-pdf-experiments/README.md

 So what can we do with the API surface that Chrome gives us?

-I'm sorry, by the way, that the collision detection is not great.
+I'm sorry, by the way, that the collision detection is not great and the game speed is inconsistent.
 (Not really the point, though!)
-I ripped off most of the game from [a tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).
+I ripped off most of the game from
+[a tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).

 The first user-visible I/O points I could find in Chrome's